LaVel Freeman

 Freeman made his Major League debut with the Milwaukee Brewers at Tiger Stadium in 1989 as the team's starting designated hitter He was twice struck out by Doyle Alexander in three plate appearances.
 The following day he appeared as a pinch runner for Joey Meyer, eventually coming around to score on a Juan Castillo sacrifice fly.

 On June 29, 1989, Freeman was traded to the Texas Rangers in a deal that brought Scott May to the Brewers.
+Freeman's last year in professional baseball came in 1990 as a member of the Triple A Toledo Mud Hens, the top minor league affiliate of the Detroit Tigers.